cloudflare/cloudflare-docs/content/support/Troubleshooting/cloudflare-errors/troubleshooting-cloudflare-5xx-errors.md

 ![Example of an unbranded error 502.](/images/support/image5.png)

-If the error does not mention “cloudflare,” contact your hosting provider for assistance on [502/504 errors from your origin](#502504-from-your-origin-web-server).
+If the error does not mention `cloudflare`, contact your hosting provider for assistance on [502/504 errors from your origin](#502504-from-your-origin-web-server).

 Otherwise, under certain conditions it is possible a given Data Center observes a sudden increase of traffic.
 In these cases our automated processes will move traffic away from such location to a different Data Center making sure there is no impact for our customers.